Intergen-NZ/CreateYorFirstNuget_AppVeyor/ReadMe.md

     </files>
 </package>
 ```
-5) Replace information in tags with project spesific one.
+5) Replace information in tags with project specific one.
 - Add dependencies if your project requires them, otherwise comment out dependency tag.
   You can find dependencies in “packages.config”.
 - Make sure to read Licence file and sign it at the end (line 189) or pick a licence that suits your needs.